Skip to main content

 Hosts have the flexibility of providing a $5,000 stipend that is paid to CASE and then distributed to the intern or setting up compensation directly through the institution.
 Should you elect this option, CASE will distribute wirelessly payment to the intern during Week 4 and Week 8 of the program.

-Host institutions have the flexibility of selecting interns in three ways:
+Host institutions have the flexibility of selecting interns in two ways:

-1. You have the perfect student at your institution in mind for the position (i.e. current work study student, student caller, student volunteer)
+• You have a great student candidate at your institution in mind for the position (i.e. current work study student, student caller, student volunteer)

-The online application closes on February 7, 2025, for external applicants.
-For those hosts selecting from external candidates, an e-mail will be sent the week of February 24 with all applications.
+The online application closes on February 6, 2026, for external applicants who are recruited by CASE.
+For those hosts selecting from external candidates, an e-mail will be sent the week of February 16 with all applications.
 Host institutions should plan on contacting those students you are interested in interviewing for phone interviews or video conferencing.

 If you decide to recruit internally, applicants do not need to apply through CASE’ application.
 All we need is the name of your selected intern and the intern’s contact information by March 31st.